VGExplainer/VGExplainer/README.md

 ## Evaluate
 1.For node importance calculation, we use a MAX pooling strategy in the paper.

-Because we have evaluated that MAX pooling strategy has a better effectiveness than SUM and Mean pooling strategies in ```pooling_strategies/RQ2_supplement.csv```.
+Because we have evaluated that MAX pooling strategy has a better effectiveness than SUM and Mean pooling strategies in ```pooling_strategies/RQ2_supplement.csv``` as a whole.

 2.CloneGen is in [here]( https://github.com/CloneGen/CLONEGEN).